 How much does a Aircraft Mechanic make?

 Aircraft mechanics play a vital role in keeping planes safe and running smoothly.
 They earn a good salary for their important work.
-The average yearly salary for an aircraft mechanic is around $72,501.
-This means most mechanics make close to this amount each year.
-Some mechanics may earn more or less, depending on their experience and where they work.
+On average, an aircraft mechanic makes about $73,362 a year.
+This means they get paid a fair amount for their skills and dedication.

 What are the highest paying cities for a Aircraft Mechanic?